Actindo-AG/Documentation/DataHub/UserInterface/02c_AttributeGroups.md

-## Add attributes to group
+## Add attributes to group "Attribute group name"

 *DataHub > Settings > Tab ATTRIBUTE GROUPS > Button Add*

 ![Add attributes](../../Assets/Screenshots/DataHub/Settings/AttributeGroups/AddAttributes.png "[Add attributes]")

-**Add attributes to group**
+**Add attributes to group "Attribute group name"**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
   Click this button to cancel adding an attribute to the selected attribute group.
-The *Add attributes to attribute group* view is closed.
+The *Add attributes to group "Attribute group name"* view is closed.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Only unassigned attributes*
   Enable this toggle to display only the attributes that are not yet assigned to any attribute group.
 Disable the toggle to display all attributes.
 By default, this toggle is disabled.